mcohen01/node-quickbooks/README.md

 * `callback` - Callback function which is called with any error and the status of the persistent Invoice

+#### deleteJournalCode(idOrEntity, callback)

+Deletes the JournalCode from QuickBooks

+__Arguments__

+* `idOrEntity` - The persistent JournalCode to be deleted, or the Id of the JournalCode, in which case an extra GET request will be issued to first retrieve the JournalCode
+* `callback` - Callback function which is called with any error and the status of the persistent JournalCode

 #### deleteJournalEntry(idOrEntity, callback)

 Deletes the JournalEntry from QuickBooks